Crown Jewel (2025): Storylines

 Since early 2025, Roman Reigns was in a rivalry against longtime rival Seth Rollins, who subsequently allied with Paul Heyman at WrestleMania 41, with Heyman betraying Reigns.
 They subsequently would ally themselves with Bron Breakker and Bronson Reed, forming The Vision.
-At Night 1 of SummerSlam, Reigns and his cousin Jey Uso defeated Reed and Breakker in a tag team match, and a month later at Clash in Paris, Reigns defeated Reed, however, he was brutally attacked by Breakker and Reed afterwards, taking Reigns out on a stretcher.
+At Night 1 of SummerSlam, Reigns and his cousin Jey Uso defeated Reed and Breakker in a tag team match, and a month later at Clash in Paris, Reigns defeated Reed.
+After the victory, Reigns applied a Guillotine choke to Heyman, but Breakker and Reed then launched a brutal attack on Reigns, ultimately sending him out on a stretcher.
 Almost a month later on the September 29 episode of Raw, Reigns returned, helping The Usos (Jey and Jimmy Uso) defeat Breakker and Reed in a tornado tag team match.
 On the following episode, Reigns was interrupted by Reed and Heyman.
 Reigns then challenged Reed to fight him at that moment, but Heyman stopped Reed from doing so.
 Heyman then challenged Reigns to face Reed in an Australian Street Fight at Crown Jewel, in Reed's home country of Australia, which Reigns accepted.